Hood Hundred

 Course Surfaces

 The following surfaces will be encountered.
-Non-singletrack is intermittent in increments of 0.8-2 miles.
+Non-singletrack is intermittent and split into multiple shorter stretches.

 • Doubletrack (native dirt/rock surface): 8 miles